Your safety matters to us

 Find out more about the cosmetics industry’s collaborating partners here.

 The cosmetics industry has been working towards the elimination of animal testing for cosmetics for a long time and is co-operating fully in the successful implementation of the EU law towards a common-goal of ensuring safety without teting on animals.

 The 2013 milestone, although passed, still poses major scientific challenges and the industry will continue to work closely with its key partners to address these.

-The cosmetics industry is dedicated to the challenge of taking part in the huge scientific challenge of developing alternative methods and is confident that, in time, research efforts will allow for continued innovation and safety assurance of cosmetic products, without the need for animal testing.
+The cosmetics industry is dedicated to taking part in the huge scientific challenge of developing alternative methods and is confident that, in time, research efforts will allow for continued innovation and safety assurance of cosmetic products, without the need for animal testing.

 Where can I find out more?